Thursday, September 18, 2025

 “Then it will come to pass, when 70 years are completed, that I will punish the king of Babylon and that nation, the land of the Chaldeans, for their iniquity, says the Lord; and I will make it a perpetual desolation.”
 Jeremiah 25:12

-Although used by God due to their swift nature to punish wrong-doing, God was not validating Babylon as His new representative to replace of Israel.
-Daniel exhorted Babylon’s ruler, saying, “O king, let my advice be acceptable to you; break off your sins by being righteous, and your iniquities by showing mercy to the poor.
-Perhaps there may be a lengthening of your prosperity.”
-Nebuchadnezzar did not listen to Daniel’s advice.
-A year later, he was boasting, saying, “Is not this great Babylon, that I have built for a royal dwelling by my mighty power and for the honor of my majesty?
-While the word was still in the king’s mouth, a voice fell from heaven: ‘King Nebuchadnezzar, to you it is spoken: the kingdom has departed from you!’”
-He behaved like an insane animal for a time, until the Lord gave him back His mind.
-(Daniel 4)
+Nebuchadnezzar did not listen to Daniel.
+A year later, in Daniel 4:28-34, he was boasting, saying, “Is not this great Babylon, that I have built for a royal dwelling by my mighty power and for the honor of my majesty?
+While this word was in his mouth, a voice fell from heaven: ‘King Nebuchadnezzar, to you it is spoken: the kingdom has departed from you!’”
+He behaved like an animal for a time, until the Lord gave him back His mind.

 “So I will bring on that land all My words which I have pronounced against it, all that is written in this book, which Jeremiah has prophesied concerning all the nations.”
 Jeremiah 25:13

-“For many nations and great kings shall be served by them also; and I will repay them according to their deeds and according to the works of their own hands.”
+“For many nations and great kings shall be served by them also.
+And I will repay them according to their deeds and according to the works of their own hands.”
 Jeremiah 25:14

 The Babylonian captors became the captives of other nations.

 “For thus says the Lord God of Israel to me: ‘Take this wine cup of fury from My hand, and cause all the nations, to whom I send you, to drink it.
 And they will drink and stagger and go mad because of the sword that I will send among them.
-Then I took the cup from the Lord’s hand, and made all the nations drink, to whom the Lord had sent me: Jerusalem and the cities of Judah, its kings and its princes, to make them a desolation, an astonishment, a hissing, and a curse, as it is this day;” Jeremiah 25:15-18
+Then I took the cup from the Lord’s hand, and made all the nations drink, to whom the Lord had sent me: Jerusalem and the cities of Judah, its kings and its princes, to make them a desolation, an astonishment, a hissing, and a curse, as it is this day...”
+Jeremiah 25:15-18

-1 Peter 4:17 says, “For the time has come for judgment to begin at the house of God; and if it begins with us first, what will be the end of those who do not obey the Gospel of God?”
+1 Peter 4:17 says, “For the time has come for judgment to begin at the house of God.
+And if it begins with us first, what will be the end of those who do not obey the Gospel of God?”

-“Pharaoh king of Egypt, his servants, his princes, and all his people;” Jeremiah 25:19
+“To Pharaoh king of Egypt, his servants, his princes, and all his people...”
+Jeremiah 25:19

 “All the mixed multitude, all the kings of the land of Uz, all the kings of the land of the Philistines (namely, Ashkelon, Gaza, Ekron, and the remnant of Ashdod).”
 Jeremiah 25:20

-Edom, Moab, Ammon shall drink from the wine cup of God’s fury.
-The people of Edom are descendants of Jacob’s son Esau.
-The people of Moab and Ammon are descendants of Lot.
-The people of Tyre and Sidon (Lebanon today) shall drink from the cup of God’s fury.
+They shall drink the wine cup of God’s fury.
+The Edomites are descendants of Isaac’s son` Esau.
+The Moabites and Ammonites are descendants of Lot.

 “Therefore, you shall say to them, thus says the Lord of hosts, the God of Israel: drink, be drunk, and vomit!
 Fall and rise no more, because of the sword which I will send among you.
 And it shall be, if they refuse to take the cup from your hand to drink, then you shall say to them, thus says the Lord of hosts: you shall certainly drink!”
 Jeremiah 25:27-28

 “For behold, I begin to bring calamity on the city, which is called by My Name, and should you be utterly unpunished?
-You shall not be unpunished, for I will call for a sword on all the inhabitants of the earth,’ says the Lord of hosts.”
+You shall not be unpunished, for I will call for a sword on all the inhabitants of the earth, says the Lord of hosts.”
 Jeremiah 25:29

 Yes, God disciplines His children when we sin.
 God is not a nepotist.
 Nepotism is the practice among those with power or influence to grant unmerited perks and privileges to their children, relatives, friends and associates.
 God began the purification process with His own people.

-“Therefore, prophesy against them all these words, and say to them: the Lord will roar from on high and utter His voice from His holy habitation; He will roar mightily against His fold.
+“Therefore, prophesy against them all these words, and say to them: the Lord will roar from on high and utter His voice from His holy habitation.
+He will roar mightily against His fold.
 He will give a shout, as those who tread the grapes, against all the inhabitants of the earth.”
 Jeremiah 25:30

 God uses the imagery of a lion roaring against his flock.
 His roar would first be heard in the pasture of Judah where His sheep were, and from there resound to all people of the earth.

-This passage is parallel to Isaiah 5:3-6: “And now, O inhabitants of Jerusalem and men of Judah, judge, please, between Me and My vineyard.
+This passage corresponds with Isaiah 5:3-6: “And now, O inhabitants of Jerusalem and men of Judah, judge, please, between Me and My vineyard.
 What more could have been done to My vineyard that I have not done in it?
 Why then, when I expected it to bring forth good grapes, did it bring forth wild grapes?
 And now, please let Me tell you what I will do to My vineyard: I will take away its hedge, and it shall be burned; and break down its wall, and it shall be trampled down.
 I will lay it waste.”

-“A noise will come to the ends of the earth—for the Lord has a controversy with the nations; He will plead His case with all flesh.
+“A noise will come to the ends of the earth—for the Lord has a controversy with the nations.
+He will plead His case with all flesh.
 He will give those who are wicked to the sword, says the Lord.”
 Jeremiah 25:31

 “Thus says the Lord of hosts: behold, disaster shall go forth from nation to nation, and a great whirlwind shall be raised up from the farthest parts of the earth.”
 Jeremiah 25:32